iOliverNguyen/git-pr/README.md

 - It associates each commit with a pull request by adding `Remote-Ref: <remote-branch>` to the commit message.
 - It push each commit to GitHub and create or update the corresponding pull request.
 - It detects the login user from [github-cli](https://cli.github.com/).
-- It adds a 👉 REVIEW 👈 link, which reviewers can click to access the corresponding commit for that PR and add comments.
 - It adds a list of all PRs for that stack at the end of each PR.
+- ~~It adds a 👉 REVIEW 👈 link, which reviewers can click to access the corresponding commit for that PR and add comments.~~ 👉 _This behavior changed to stacking each PR on top of the previous PR and the review link is no longer necessary._

 ## License